mikeal/sequest/README.md

 ## Sequest -- Simple ssh client, inspired by request

+By default sequest will use your local `ssh-agent` to authenticate to remote hosts which should make it unnecessary to enter username, password or privateKey information.

 ```javascript
 var sequest = require('sequest')
 sequest('root@127.0.0.1', 'ls' function (e, stdout) {